 - by the producer in a local public market

-In these circumstances, no use of the quality or weight grading terms may be made.
+In these circumstances, the producer cannot make any use of the quality or weight grading terms.

 If you have fewer than 50 birds and sell at a public market you do not have to mark your eggs with a producer code.
 However, you must display your name, address, the best before date and advice on how to keep eggs chilled after purchase.
 You should also be aware that individual markets still may have their own rules which require the stamping of a producer code on hen eggs.

 If you have 50 or more hens you will need to be registered and stamp eggs with your producer code along with the best before date and advice to keep eggs chilled after purchase.

 Assurance schemes provide information to consumers on the conditions of production and origin of particular foods.
 They are voluntary organisations, developed by the poultry industry to ensure that standards of welfare, traceability, husbandry, storage and other aspects of production are met to increase consumer confidence.

 The British Lion Mark indicates that eggs are produced to a code of practice operated by the British Egg Industry Council.
 Around 85 per cent of UK eggs are stamped with the British Lion Mark accreditation.